What Are Primary and Secondary Sources? Content Marketing Tips

 • Reliable secondary sources (more on this below)

-So what is a primary source and a secondary source?
+What is a primary source?

 • NERD ALERT: Are you a fan of The Newsroom on HBO?
 I’m a big Aaron Sorkin fan and love this show.
 Season 2 deals with this entire topic—primary sources, how you decide if someone is credible, and what happens when a source (or the format it’s presented in) gets manipulated.
 This is something that’s becoming more problematic in our world, given the rise of deep fake videos.